mostafa-meerzad/algorithmsAndDataStructures/Array.md

-# Array.LearningArray
+#  LearningArray

 Arrays store list of items sequentially
-If you want to store a list of elements and access them by their index Arrays are the best option for you
+If you want to store a list of elements and access them by their index, Arrays are the best option for you

 1. accessing elements of an array using their index is `O(1)`

 2. inserting elements  `O(n)`

-   in java and some other languages arrays are static, and we must specify the size of array ahead of time by guessing
+   in java and some other languages arrays are static, and we must specify the size of an array ahead of time by guessing

-    - oversize: we wast memory for the empty locations
+    - oversize: we waste memory for the empty locations
-    - undersized: we can't store the rest of elements which means we need to move elements into a larger array! `O(n)`
+    - undersized: we can't store the rest of elements, which means we need to move elements into a larger array! `O(n)`

-   e.x: we have a 5 item array and need to add a 6th element! now we need to move all 6 elements to a new and larger array with 6 elements. the `run time complexity` of this operation grows linearly with direct proportion to the size of the array `O(n)`
+   e.x: we have a 5-item array and need to add a sixth element! now we need to move all six elements to a new and larger array with six elements. the `run time complexity` of this operation grows linearly with direct proportion to the size of the array `O(n)`

 3. deleting an element